 Glass Gem Corn: The Crown Jewel of Heirloom Seed Varieties

 When you consider corn, what comes to mind?
 A common yellow vegetable?
 A healthy snack?
-Or a crop grown for livestock feed and fuel?
+Or a crop that is grown for livestock feed and fuel?
 How about a beautiful piece of art?
 That's what your impression may be the first time you see glass gem corn, a surprising variety which appears to be a cob full of gemstones of every color.
 This is no trick of Photoshop, but the most beautiful and surprising corn variety in the world!

 Glass gem is non-GMO heirloom rainbow corn variety that actually comes in many colors.
 It is best used for cornmeal, as opposed to slathering with butter at the dinner table.
 It is also a marginally decent popping corn.
 It is a long season variety, requiring 110 days to reach maturity.
 The height of the stalks is roughly 6 feet tall.